CodeByAyush18/Dimag-ka-Khel-Chess-/README.md

 JDBC is used for database connectivity

-DAO pattern is followed for clean separation
+DAO pattern is followed for clean separation of logic

 Technologies Used